Calgary C-Train journals

 Since it won’t shut up, ever.

 sometimes its unbearable, specially during the nights, when I’m in the middle of a fantastic adventure trough a melting hotel, or a maze of weeds, or sometimes visions of my father turning into a warewolf while I desperately try to brake off the spell and the only solution I can come up with is always to rush in a hug his deformed body.

 It doesn’t matter, I am always awaken by my restless brain, not sure if I can call it healthy any longer.

 Even when I am alone, I am not.
 I am always there wherever I am.

 when you were there, and I wasn’t, somehow.

-but then.
 Why was I so shaken when I caught, from the corner of my eye a crazy tall person, dressed in a puffy red jacket rambling about whatever his mind was burning with at the moment, his arms went up and down as if having a conversation with someone who can’t quite grasp what on earth is he trying to communicate.
 It was me, of course, being reflected off the window of a closed-for-the-day shop.

 I was crying while in a refused state of surrender, using tears as ropes tied to my feet which drag the past wherever I happen to be walking, always trying to catch it and kick it back to the present.